Ennoriel/svelte-awesome-color-picker/README.md

 In the default `A11ySingleNotice` component that renders the <span style="border-radius: 50px; padding: 2px 8px; background-color: green; color: white; font-weight: bold;">AA</span> and <span style="border-radius: 50px; padding: 2px 8px; background-color: green; color: white; font-weight: bold;">AAA</span> tags, the small text values are used (can be configured for each reference color with the `color` props).

 See [the definition of the A11yColor type](#type-a11y-color) for more information.

+### How to

+#### Fix overflow issues

+If you use the ColorPicker component inside a container that is set with `overflow: auto` or `overflow: hidden`, the picker will be hidden outside of the wrapper.

+To fix this, you can override the `Wrapper` component and use [the svelte-portal library](https://github.com/romkor/svelte-portal) to render the picker outside of your container.
+An example of how to do that is presented in this [svelte-awesome-color-picker portal REPL](https://svelte.dev/repl/aab96e19ae3e4b96a592322497b232a7?version=3.59.1).